A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Results

-For finetuning, as shown in Figure~\ref{fig: overview}d, we first run inference with the pretrained PolyConFM to generate repeating-unit conformations and their rotation transformations, followed by assembling them into the complete polymer conformation, and add this generated polymer conformation to the input to derive the corresponding global polymer embedding for downstream tasks.
-Furthermore, as shown in Figure~\ref{fig: overview}a, we employ a multi-layer perceptron (MLP) layer as the polymer modeling module, which takes the global polymer embedding as input for downstream property prediction, and a diffusion model as the polymer design module, which takes the global polymer embedding as an additional condition for downstream design.
-Finetuning details on finetuning are provided in Section~\ref{sec: finetuning}.
+For finetuning on downstream tasks, as shown in Figure~\ref{fig: overview}d, we first run inference with the pretrained PolyConFM to generate repeating-unit conformations and their rotation transformations, followed by assembling them into the complete polymer conformation, and add this generated polymer conformation to the input to derive the corresponding global polymer embedding.
+Furthermore, as shown in Figure~\ref{fig: overview}a, we employ a simple multi-layer perceptron (MLP) layer as the polymer modeling module, which takes the global polymer embedding as input for downstream property prediction, and a diffusion model as the polymer design module, which takes the global polymer embedding as an additional condition for downstream design.
+Further details on finetuning are provided in Section~\ref{sec: finetuning}.

 Finally, details on the experimental setup, including datasets, baselines, and metrics, are provided in Section~\ref{sec: exp_setup}.
 The outcomes and observations, including results, analyses, and ablation studies, are provided in the following subsections and Supplementary Information~\ref{SI-sec: exp}.